-When it is carried in finite precision arithmetic, by the influence of rounding errors, the behavior of the JBD process will deviate far from the ideal case in exact arithmetic.
+When it is carried out in finite precision, due to the influence of rounding errors, the behavior of the JBD process will deviate from that in exact arithmetic.
 First, the JBD process of $\{A, L\}$ is not equivalent to the combination of the two Lanczos bidiagonalizations any longer.
-Second, orthogonalities of the three matrices $U_{k+1}$, $\widetilde{V}_{k}$ and $\widehat{U}_{k}$ will be lost gradually.
-In this paper, we do not consider the solution accuracy of the inner least squares problems \eqref{2.3}, although it has an important influence on the accuracy and efficiency of the algorithm.
-This issue is a bit more complicated, and we will study it in our future research work.
-In the following analysis, we always assume that \eqref{2.3} is solved accurately and thus the computed $ \tilde{x}_i$ is equal to the value of $QQ^{T} $ computed by explicitly using the strictly column orthonormal matrix $Q$.
+Second, the three matrices $U_{k+1}$, $\widetilde{V}_{k}$ and $\widehat{U}_{k}$ lose their numerical orthogonality gradually as $k$ increases.
+In this paper, we do not consider the solution accuracy of the inner least squares problem \eqref{2.3} at each iteration, though it has an important influence on the accuracy and efficiency of the algorithm.
+This issue is complicated, and we will study it in our future work.
+In the following analysis, we always assume that \eqref{2.3} is solved accurately, i.e., $ \tilde{x}_i=QQ^{T} $.

-First of all, we state a set of assumptions on the behavior of the rounding errors occurring in the JBD process.
-These assumptions apply to Lanczos-type algorithms, which are mainly from the results of rigorous analysis of the symmetric Lanczos process and Lanczos bidiagonalization.
-They constitute a model for the actual computation and include essential features while discard irrelevant ones.
-From now on, quantities such as $\alpha_{i}, \ \beta_{i}, \ u_{i}$ denote the computed ones in finite precision arithmetic.
-In the presence of rounding errors, the matrix form relations \eqref{2.5}-\eqref{2.7} should be rewritten by adding rounding error terms \cite[\S 13.4]{Parlett1980}:
+First of all, we state a set of basics and assumptions on the behavior of the rounding errors occurring in the JBD process.
+They are adapted from the symmetric Lanczos process and Lanczos bidiagonalization, constitute a model for the actual computation, and grasp essential features but discard those irrelevant or negligible ones.
+From now on, without confusion, we use the same notation as before to denote the computed ones in finite precision.
+In this case, relations \eqref{2.5}--\eqref{2.7} add rounding error terms (cf. \cite[\S 13.4]{Parlett1980}) and become